Shwetha-Selma/q4_samples/guided_shfl_scan_SYCLMigration/README.md

 ## Purpose

-The Jacobi method is used to find approximate numerical solutions for systems of linear equations of the form $Ax = b$ in numerical linear algebra, which is diagonally dominant.
-The parallel implementation demonstrates the use of CUDA Graph through explicit API calls and Stream Capture.
-It also covers explanations of key SYCL concepts, such as
+The parallel implementation demonstrates the use of shuffle intrinsic __shfl_up_sync to perform a scan operation across a thread block.
+It covers explanations of key SYCL concepts, such as

-- Cooperative groups
+- Group algorithm
 - Shared Memory
-- Reduction operation
-- Streams
-- Atomics

- This sample illustrates the steps needed for manual migration of explicit CUDA Graph APIs such as `cudaGraphCreate()`, `cudaGraphAddMemcpyNode()`, `cudaGraphLaunch()` to SYCL equivalent APIs using [Taskflow](https://github.com/taskflow/taskflow) programming Model.

->  **Note**: The sample used the open-source SYCLomatic tool that assists developers in porting CUDA code to SYCL code.
+>  **Note**: The sample used the open-source [SYCLomatic tool](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/migrate-from-cuda-to-cpp-with-sycl.html) that assists developers in porting CUDA code to SYCL code.
 To finish the process, you must complete the rest of the coding manually and then tune to the desired level of performance for the target architecture.
-You can also use the Intel® DPC++ Compatibility Tool available to augment Base Toolkit.
+You can also use the [Intel® DPC++ Compatibility Tool](https://www.intel.com/content/www/us/en/developer/tools/oneapi/dpc-compatibility-tool.html#gs.5g2aqn) available to augment Base Toolkit.

-This sample contains three versions in the following folders:
+This sample contains two versions in the following folders:

 | Folder Name                             | Description
 |:---                                     |:---
 | `01_dpct_output`                        | Contains output of SYCLomatic tool used to migrate SYCL-compliant code from CUDA code.
-This SYCL code has some unmigrated code that has to be manually fixed to get full functionality.
-(The code does not functionally work as supplied.)
-| `02_sycl_migrated`                      | Contains manually migrated SYCL code from CUDA code.
+The tool completely migrates code but need manual changes to get functional correctness on given list of hardware.
-| `03_sycl_migrated_optimized`            | Contains manually migrated SYCL code from CUDA code with performance optimizations applied.
+| `02_sycl_migrated`                      | Contains migrated SYCL code from CUDA code with manual changes.

 ## Prerequisites

 | Optimized for              | Description
 |:---                        |:---
 | OS                         | Ubuntu* 22.04
-| Hardware                   | Intel® Gen9 <br> Gen11 <br> Xeon CPU <br> Data Center GPU Max <br> Nvidia Testla P100 <br> Nvidia A100 <br> Nvidia H100
+| Hardware                   | Intel® Gen9 <br> Intel® Gen11 <br> Intel® Xeon CPU <br> Intel® Data Center GPU Max <br> Nvidia Testla P100 <br> Nvidia A100 <br> Nvidia H100
-| Software                   | SYCLomatic (Tag - 20230720) <br> Intel® oneAPI Base Toolkit (Base Kit) version 2023.2.1 <br> oneAPI for NVIDIA GPUs plugin (version 2023.2.0) from Codeplay
+| Software                   | SYCLomatic (Tag - 20231004) <br> Intel® oneAPI Base Toolkit (Base Kit) version 2023.2.1 <br> oneAPI for NVIDIA GPUs plugin (version 2023.2.0) from Codeplay

 For more information on how to install Syclomatic Tool, visit [Migrate from CUDA* to C++ with SYCL*](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/migrate-from-cuda-to-cpp-with-sycl.html#gs.v354cy) <br>
 Refer [oneAPI for NVIDIA GPUs plugin](https://developer.codeplay.com/products/oneapi/nvidia/) from Codeplay to execute sample on NVIDIA GPU.